-Food poisoning often improves on its own within 48 hours.
+Food poisoning often improves without treatment within 48 hours.
 To help keep yourself more comfortable and prevent dehydration while you recover, try the following:

 - Let your stomach settle.
 Stop eating and drinking for a few hours.

 - Try sucking on ice chips or taking small sips of water.
-You might also try drinking clear soda, such as 7UP or Sprite; clear broths; or noncaffeinated sports drinks, such as Gatorade.
-Affected adults should try to drink at least eight to 16 glasses of liquid every day, taking small, frequent sips.
-You'll know that you're getting enough fluid when you're urinating normally, and your urine is clear and not dark.
+You might also try drinking clear soda, clear broth or noncaffeinated sports drinks, such as Gatorade.
+You're getting enough fluid when you're urinating normally and your urine is clear and not dark.

 - Avoid certain foods and substances until you're feeling better.
 These include dairy products, caffeine, alcohol, nicotine, and fatty or highly seasoned foods.

 - Rest.
 The illness and dehydration can weaken and tire you.

 - Foodborne illness, foodborne disease, (sometimes called "food poisoning").
 Centers for Disease Control and Prevention. http://www.cdc.gov/foodsafety/facts.html.
 Accessed April 16, 2014.

 - Centers for Disease Control and Prevention, et al. Diagnosis and management of foodborne illnesses: A primer for physicians and other health care professionals.
 MMWR.
 2004;53:1. http://www.cdc.gov/mmwr/preview/mmwrhtml/rr5304a1.htm.
 Accessed April 16, 2014.

 - Acheson DWK.
 Patient information: Food-poisoning (foodborne illness). http://www.uptodate.com/home.
 Accessed April 17, 2014.